 At the British Science Association, social sustainability and the social legacy of our programmes have always been at the heart of our work.

-For 2021, we have partnered with Anglia Ruskin University, a University with a strong record of incorporating sustainability in every aspect of their structure.
+For 2023, we have partnered with the University of Exeter, a University with a strong record of incorporating sustainability in every aspect of their structure, which is consistently consistently ranked as one of the greenest universities in the UK.

-Together, we took a pledge for British Science Festival 2021 to reduce our environmental footprint, amplify our social impact, and deliver the greenest British Science Festival in its history.
+Together, we took a pledge for British Science Festival 2023 to reduce our environmental footprint and amplify our social impact.
 You can see below the actions we’ve taken and the progress we’re making.

 Sustainability remains a journey for us.
-We won’t always get it right the first time, but we’ll continue to consider our impact in every decision we’re taking and strive for positive progress.
+We won’t always get it right, but we’ll continue to consider our impact in every decision we’re taking and strive for positive progress.

 We invite you to join us on this journey.
 At the bottom of this page, you will find ways to get involved and make your experience at the British Science Festival more positive and impactful.